annaodz/first-html-page/README.md

 * [Contact](#contact)
 ---
 ## General info
-This project aimed to master the basics of html language and basics of css and learn about github and basic information about what git is.
+In this project I learned basics of html, css, javascript and github.

 ---
 ## Technologies